ycpcs/cs370-fall2020/labs/lab02.md

 ## Defining Colors

-In OpenGL, colors are typically represented by four components in the range [0.0,1.0] - (r, g, b, a) - where *r*, *g*, and *b* are the red, green, and blue channels respectively, and *a* is the alpha channel which we use later when we discuss alpha blending, i.e. transparency.
+In OpenGL, colors are typically represented by four components in the range [0.0,1.0] - (r, g, b, a) - where *r*, *g*, and *b* are the red, green, and blue channels respectively, and *a* is the alpha channel which we will use later when we discuss alpha blending, i.e. transparency.
 While you may be familiar with the color channels being integers in the range [0,255] (for 24/32-bit colors), OpenGL provides a more flexible representation as a floating point number in the range [0.0, 1.0] which works with *any* color depth representation.

 The interesting part about OpenGL colors is they are defined at each *vertex*.
 Thus, if vertices in the object have different colors, OpenGL's default behavior is to perform *bilinear interpolation* to create a shaded *gradient* between the vertices.